ksigWyatt/Remote_Physics_Lab/Control-Server/server/README.md

 - django-cors-headers - *Auth Headers for RESTful requests*
 - pip install django-nose - *Coverage Reports*
 - pip install coverage - *Code Coverage*

+## Note
+Please note that the URL for containing the IP for the server for the API will be different in PROD.
+It is set to localhost so that it can be easily tested on your machine.
+If we were to redo this I would include the queue logic within the API or the server itself instead of trusting that the client itself can host it within the browser.